FIWARE/test.Functional/API.test/apps.ApplicationMashup/6.4.1/README.md

 ### 1. Application Mashup - WireCloud ###

-Before to deploy or install WireCloud you need to create an application in your Identity Manager because WireCloud use an OAuth2 authentication; in this test we are using the Identity Manager of FIWARE Lab (https://account.lab.fiware.org).
+Before to deploy or install WireCloud you need to create an application in your Identity Manager because WireCloud uses an *OAuth2 authentication*; in this test we are using the Identity Manager of FIWARE Lab (https://account.lab.fiware.org).

-So please login and create an application from web interface of FIWARE Lab and use http(s)://${wirecloud_server}/complete/fiware/ in the callback as figure showed.
+So please login and create an application from web interface of FIWARE Lab and use `http(s)://${wirecloud_server}/complete/fiware/` in the callback as figure showed.

 ![wirecloud](wirecloud.png?raw=true "Creating of the application")